 SALT Microfinance Solutions

 CAM's SALT (Shared Accountability Lending & Teaching) Microfinance program is designed to help people in developing countries who struggle with chronic poverty.
 The program provides Bible-based business training, small loans, savings-led programs, and mentoring.
+Our goal is to walk alongside clients, helping them use the resources God has placed in their care and teaching them the importance of following Jesus in everyday life.

 One of the biggest challenges we face today is knowing how to help the poor without creating dependency.
 Our goal is to focus on and maximize the resources God has given these people.
 Rather than look at what they lack, we begin with their assets.
 What abilities do they have?
 What local resources could they use more effectively?
 Many people in developing countries long for opportunity, and we can assist them by putting their God-given abilities and resources to work.